agsb/milliForth-RiscV/docs/Notes.md

     does only ONE level of call, more levels must save the register ra elsewhere and load it at ret.

+    7. the ELF format leaves for linux system define the real SP address stack, better use it for save RA inside deep nested routines.

+    8. The RiscV compressed instructions allow X8 to X15, as S0, S1, A0-A5, and
+    system ecalls uses a0, a1, a2 and a7 in _putc and _getc.
+The milliForth use
+    S0 as pointer for user structure, S1 to hold the instruction pointer IPT, and two groups of registers.
+A upper group A0, A1, A2, A7 for routines without ecalls and a lower group A3, A4, A5, A6 for generic routines with ecalls.

 ## For Heaps

 _"From a 6502 64k memory to a Risc-V 4GB memory, Mind the Gap."_